© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Trefenty Standing Stone is a scheduled monument protected by Cadw under reference CM145.
 View the official record →

-Trefenty Standing Stone is a prehistoric monolith located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM145.
+Trefenty Standing Stone is a prehistoric monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM CM145.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM145.

 Trefenty Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Trefenty Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM145.